shimulsa/sffoodtrucks/README.txt

 Backend
 - FoodTruckController.cs - API definition for fetching "nearby" food trucks, given a location
 - FoodTruckRespository.cs - Data repository that exposes methods to fetch, cache (8 hours) and filter data
-- RestClient.cs - Actual Rest client that the data repository uses to make a REST call to DataSF APIs and does JSON de/serialization
+- RestClient.cs - Actual Rest client that the data repository uses to make a REST call to DataSF APIs aling with JSON de/serialization
-- FoodTruck.cs - Model object to transform a JSON object from a REST response object
+- FoodTruck.cs - Model object to transform to, from a JSON object returned in the REST response from DataSF

 Frontend
 - Index.html - Renders the landing page with search functionality and Bing Maps control
 - BingMaps.js - Javascript functions that the map uses to handle search and map-interaction events along with displays/views.

 Unit Tests
 - FoodTruckControllerTest.cs - Unit tests to test the Search API